raspberrypilearning/cd-sebento-scratch-1/en/step_1.md

 ### What you will make

-You will make a game where you will protect people from malaria by making a parrot catch mosquitoes.
+You will make a game where you protect people from malaria by making a parrot catch mosquitoes.

 Here's an example of how the finished game might look: